 In the next step, we calculate the microlensing optical depth as a function of redshift to calculate the number of GWs being lensed.
 The optical depth as the probability of lensing for a homogeneous distribution of PBHs is give by \cite{Zackrisson}

-where $H_0$ is the current value of the Hubble parameter, $\Omega_{\rm M}$ is the dark matter density parameter and $\Omega_{\rm \Lambda}$ is the dark energy density parameter. $D_{\rm s}$, $D_{\rm ls}$ and $D_{\rm l}$ are comoving observer-source distance, lens-source distance and the lens distance, respectively.
-Here we assume PBHs composed the whole dark matter (i.e. $\Omega_{\rm M}=\Omega_{\rm PBH}$).
-Figure (\ref{tau}-solid curve) shows the optical depth as a function of redshift.
-The multiplication of the optical depth, $\tau(z)$ to the events rate, $N(z)$ would result in the rate of the microlensed-GWs event.
-This rate is shown in Figure (\ref{tau}- dashed curve).
+where $H_0$ is the current value of the Hubble parameter, $\Omega_{\rm M}$ is the dark matter density parameter, and $\Omega_{\rm \Lambda}$ is the dark energy density parameter. $D_{\rm s}$, $D_{\rm ls}$, and $D_{\rm l}$ are the comoving observer-source distance, lens-source distance, and lens distance, respectively.
+Here, we assume PBHs composed the whole dark matter (i.e., $\Omega_{\rm M}=\Omega_{\rm PBH}$).
+Figure \ref{tau} (solid curve) shows the optical depth as a function of redshift.
+The multiplication of the optical depth, $\tau(z)$ by the event rate $N(z)$ would result in the rate of the microlensed-GW event.
+This rate is shown in Fig. \ref{tau} (dashed curve).

-In the gravitational lensing of gravitational waves since the mass of binary merging system is in the order of lens, then the wavelength of GW, $\lambda$ is in the order of the Schwarzchild radius of the lens, $R_{sch}$.
-In this case we need to deal problem with the wave optics approach.
-The propagation of gravitational wave with a perturbation due to a lens, behave similar to the electromagnetic equation (i.e. $\square h^{\mu\nu} = 0$) \cite{De,Takahashi} where the metric is $g_{\mu\nu} = \eta_{\mu\nu} + h_{\mu\nu}$.
-The GWs can be magnified similar to the electromagnetic radiation during the microlensing, however since the time scale of GW is very short, we can take statics configuration for the relative position of the source, lens and the observer.
+In the gravitational lensing of gravitational waves, since the mass of the binary merging system is on the order of the lens, then the wavelength of GW $\lambda$ is on the order of the Schwarzchild radius of the lens, $R_{sch}$.
+In this case, we need to deal with the problem with the wave optics approach.
+The propagation of gravitational wave with a perturbation due to a lens behaves similar to the electromagnetic equation (i.e. $\square h^{\mu\nu} = 0$) \cite{De,Takahashi}, where the metric is $g_{\mu\nu} = \eta_{\mu\nu} + h_{\mu\nu}$.
+The GWs can be magnified similar to the electromagnetic radiation during the microlensing; however, since the timescale of GW is very short, we can take a static configuration for the relative position of the source, lens and the observer.

 From the generic solution of the wave equation, we can calculate the magnification factor for the strain of the GW during the lensing as \cite{Schneider}